create3000/x_ite/docs/_posts/getting-started.md

 ### preserveDrawingBuffer

 A Boolean value (`true` or `false`).
 If the value is true the drawing buffers will not be cleared and will preserve their values.
 The default value for the *preserveDrawingBuffer* attribute is `false`.
-Set *preserveDrawingBuffer* to true if you want to save the image from the canvas.
+Set *preserveDrawingBuffer* to `true` if you want to save the image from the internal canvas.
 Keep in mind setting *preserveDrawingBuffer* to true can have performance implications.

 ### splashScreen